spacebender/Restricted3BodyProblemIntro/README.md

 # Restricted3BodyProblemIntro
 I am new to Git and its techniques .
-However I have managed to add what I can.
+However I have managed to add what I can to help.

 This repository holds some introductory codes to Restricted Three Body Problem.
 Please read all the comments section in the MAINLyapOrb.m file before running the program